 Best Greenhouse Heaters and Accessories: Grow lights

 Additional light is needed during the winter months to effectively grow plants year-round in a greenhouse.
-Supplemental lighting is used to artificially extend the daylight and enhance the intensity of the natural winter light.
+Use supplemental lighting to artificially extend the daylight and enhance the intensity of the natural winter light.

 Fortunately, there are many different types of greenhouse lighting.
-Four-foot-long LED Grow Lights (that resemble the old fluorescent tube lights) can be hung from the greenhouse roof.
-A Grow Light Strip Kit can be used to add light right where plants need it.
+Hang four-foot-long LED Grow Lights (that resemble the old fluorescent tube lights) from the greenhouse roof.
+Or use a Grow Light Strip Kit can to add light right where plants need it.
 And many other high-tech lighting options are available.

 We’ve assembled a selection of supplemental lighting choices.
 Click here to check pricing and availability.